hongaar/moker/README.md

 > ⚠️ The semantic-release plugin in our monorepo configuration is currently
 > broken due to an issue with their npm plugin (see [semantic-release/npm#529])
-> [this issue with their npm plugin].
-Take a look at [patch-semantic-commit.js]
+> [this issue with their npm a].
+Take a look at [patch-semantic-commit.js] in
-> in this repository for a workaround.
+> this repository for a workaround.

 [semantic-release/npm#529]: https://github.com/semantic-release/npm/pull/529
 [patch-semantic-commit.js]: